rust-lang/cargo/Readme.md

 > **HIGHLY EXPERIMENTAL – MIGHT EAT YOUR CODE**

-The goal of this tool is to read and apply the suggestions made by rustc (and third-party lints, like those offered by [Clippy][clippy]).
+The goal of this tool is to read and apply the suggestions made by rustc (and third-party lints, like those offered by [clippy]).

 [clippy]: https://github.com/Manishearth/rust-clippy